open-contracting/infrastructure/docs/guidance/contracts-to-projects.md

 When a publisher is using OCDS correctly, and is providing updates on a contracting process under the same `ocid`, you should be able to regularly fetch the latest data for each contracting process you are monitoring, and to compare it with the existing data you have, looking for changes.

-Keep a copy each time the data changes, and if you see variations to:
+Keep a copy each time the data changes, and if you see modifications to:

 * Price
 * Duration